smflores1/Insights-coding-challenge-find-political-donors/README.md

 ### Input Data

 The script find_political_donors.py accepts as input a text file generically titled "itcont.txt" via sys.argv.
 The input file itcont.txt can be any file found at http://classic.fec.gov/finance/disclosure/ftpdet.shtml#a2017_2018 under "Contributions from Individuals" and pertaining to political campaign contributions between the years 2010 -- 2018.
-(Use any file beginning with the prefix "itcont" and ending with .txt.)
+(Use any file beginning with the prefix "itcont" and ending with ".txt".)
 It is a text file where each line has 21 pipe-delimited fields, described at http://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml.

 An very small example of the itcont.txt file may be downloaded at https://github.com/InsightDataScience/find-political-donors too.